kdbanman/gutenparse/README.md

 Peek at [the log file](single_author_labelled_english_only.txt) if you wish.
 You might notice an error message - "No handlers could be found for logger "rdflib.term".
 I'm not _exactly_ sure where that's coming from, but we'll dig in later if it becomes a problem.
+Also, notice that the book with multiple titles is gone now!

 Some pretty heavy hitting authors got removed!
 George Washington, William Shakespeare, Voltaire, David Hume, Karl Marx, John Quincy Adams, Charles Dickens, Theodore Roosevelt, Confucius...